All the Online Resources to Successfully Transition to Industry As a PhD.

 - NaturalScience.Careers: A platform offering career development resources for PhDs in natural sciences.

-- Researching.io: An online community matching PhDs working in academia with PhDs working in industry.
+- Researching.io: An online community matching PhDs working in academia with PhDs working in the industry.

 - Scientistt.net platform: Open online community listing new career opportunities, information on PhD careers outside academia, and career development resources for researchers both in academia and industry.

-- 6-week Intensive Online Career Development Course for Researchers in Transition to Industry by Ontology of Value (Coach: Natalia Bielczyk, PhD): Intensive course focused on combining the knowledge about yourself with the knowledge about the job market, and learning effective strategies for networking and landing contracts.
+- Career Mastery Program: PhD Edition by Ontology of Value® (Coach: Natalia Bielczyk, PhD): Intensive workshop focused on combining knowledge about yourself and your competitive advantage in the job market with knowledge about the job market, and learning effective strategies for networking and landing contracts.

 - Personal Branding Program and Interview Training Program by Talent Interlock: Career orientation courses for international talent graduating from universities in Belgium.

-Please cite as: Bielczyk, N. (2020, August 28th).
-All the Online Resources to Successfully Transition to Industry As a PhD.
-Retrieved from
+Bielczyk, N. (2020, August 28th).
+All the Online Resources to Successfully Transition to Industry As a PhD.?
+Retrieved from https://ontologyofvalue.com/phd-careers-outside-academia-all-resources/